English Department Student Awards and Scholarships

 The English Department is proud to offer student awards at all levels of education.
 Scholarships apply to declared English majors and graduate students only.
 Feel free to contact English Department Chair Dr. Stephen Severn with any questions.

-The General Education Writing Awards are administered by the English Department's Lower Division Office with the financial support of the Peck Fund.
+The True Blue Core Writing Awards are administered by the English Department's General Education Office with the financial support of the Virginia Peck Trust Fund.
 Essays from students enrolled in English 1009, 1010, 1020, 2020 and 2030 in the summer, fall, or spring semester are eligible.
 The student's essay must be nominated by the faculty member for whom the essay was written.

 Please contact Jayrah Trapp in General Education English office (Peck Hall 324), 615-898-2579, for full application requirements and the cover sheet, which must accompany the submission.

-The John N. McDaniel Excellence in Teaching Award was established in 2006 to honor former English department Chair and Dean of Liberal Arts John N. McDaniel and to recognize exceptional teaching by graduate students.
+The John N. McDaniel Excellence in Teaching (PhD) and Promise in Teaching (MA) Awards were established in 2006 to honor former English Department Chair and Dean of Liberal Arts John N. McDaniel and to recognize exceptional teaching by graduate students.
 At one point in his long career, Dean McDaniel served as GTA Coordinator and forever remained a champion of quality teaching.
 He took great pleasure in presenting the awards at the annual fall GTA Orientation and in commenting on the winners' qualifications.

-Originally supported by Cengage/Wadsworth, the award is now also supported by the McDaniel Award Fund.
-Applications are accepted each spring from MA and PhD students currently teaching at MTSU who have a history of successful teaching; applications are then evaluated by a committee of faculty members also charged with visiting applicants' classes.
-In an attempt to recognize the teaching of students at various stages in their academic careers, applications will be separated into an MA category and a PhD category, with up to two awards of $500 given at the spring Liberal Arts Award Ceremony.
+Originally supported by Cengage/Wadsworth, the award is now also supported by the McDaniel Award Fund and the Virginia Peck Trust Fund.
+Applications are accepted each spring from MA and PhD students currently teaching at MTSU who have a history of successful teaching; applications are then evaluated by a committee of faculty members.
+In an attempt to recognize the teaching of students at various stages in their academic careers, applications will be separated into an MA category and a PhD category, with up to two awards of $900 given at the spring English Department Award Ceremony.
 If an award winner in either category cannot be decided upon, the award does not have to be awarded or two awards in one of the categories could be given.

 Richard C. and Virginia Peck Awards